Studs (game show)

-Studs is an American television game show that was produced by Fox Television Studios for local television stations.
+Studs is an American television game show that was produced by Fox Television Studios for syndication to local television stations.
 The series premiered on March 11, 1991, as a midseason series, did well enough in its run to be renewed for a full season, and aired for two more full seasons until September 3, 1993.
 The show was hosted by former game show contestant and comedian Mark DeCarlo, in one of his first TV hosting jobs.

-The show follows a format similar to those of The Dating Game and Love Connection, although it provoked some controversy because the questions used relied more heavily on sexual innuendo and double entendre.
+The show follows a format similar to those of The Dating Game and Love Connection, although it provoked more controversy because the questions used relied more heavily on sexual innuendo and double entendre.

 Gameplay

 Before each show, two men go on blind dates with the same three women.
 All five then appear on the show together, where the men answer questions about their dates and about the women in a succession of rounds.
 Correct guesses score them "stuffed hearts", and whoever has the most hearts at the end of the game is crowned "Ultimate Stud".

 In the first round, on alternating turns, each man is shown three different statements from the women on a certain aspect about themselves (first impression, looks, romantic connection, etc.).
 The man chooses one statement and guesses which of the three women said it.
 If he answers correctly, he wins a stuffed heart to place somewhere on his person and is then given another guess from the remaining two statements; if incorrect, he gets nothing and his turn ends.

 For the second round, the women were asked a series of questions prior to taping about the men (Example: "Which one is more likely to wear their beeper to bed?"); the men alternate guessing which man the women chose for each question; each correct guess scores another heart.

 Near the end, each man reveals which of the women they want to go out with again, and where he would like to take her on their "dream date", after which each woman reveals their choice (as an added twist, the women also have the option of choosing neither man).
 If one man's choice and the woman's choice match, they get to go on their "dream date", with all expenses paid.
 If both men match their choices, the one with more stuffed hearts wins the date; in the rare event that both men have the same number of hearts and both their choices match, they are both declared winners.